jeremybarbet/Statiks/readme.md

 scrollView.scrollTo(inputToScroll, 0, true);
 ```

-* Refactoring the api for something more generic
+* ~~Refactoring the api for something more generic~~
+* Hide remove icon after delete of a network ?
+* Fetch data on the `add.js` view, send it trough props to individual `input.js` -> Add a [skeleton loading view](https://pbs.twimg.com/media/CbS-oOUVIAAsgtS.png:large) before data are ready !

 Changelog
 ---------